EvilBydoEmpire/xxvner/README.md

 XXVner is a large NER model capable of labelling *PER*, *LOC*, *ORG* and *MISC* named entities in 17 languages: English, German, Danish, Dutch, Afrikaans, Norwergian (Bokmal & Nynorsk), Swedish, Finnish, Hungarian, Estonian, Basque, Italian, Spanish, Romanian, Urdu, Persian and Chinese (Mandarin, XXVner-FM only).

 To reproduce these results, corpora and sources are provided.
 Running the .ipynb file in a Jupyter Notebook Environment for training with a GPU is recommended.
+To use the linked models for prediction, consult the Flair [documentation](https://github.com/flairNLP/flair/blob/master/resources/docs/TUTORIAL_2_TAGGING.md).

 &nbsp;